Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 This is the report for project 2, term 1.

-In this project a convolutional deep neural network model was used to
+In this project a convolutional deep neural network model was used to predict good driving behaviour from human using a simulator gently provided by udacity guy

 *My solution to the Udacity Self-Driving Car Engineer Nanodegree Behavioral Cloning project.*